Limmen/csle/docs/_docs/installing.md

 ```

 <p class="captionFig">
-Listing 8: Line to add to the fish configuration file to set the \texttt{CSLE\_HOME} environment variable.
+Listing 8: Line to add to the fish configuration file to set the `CSLE_HOME` environment variable.
 </p>

 After performing the steps above, you should have the directory layout shown in Fig. 27.